lemmingapex/ProjectEuler/Problem8/README.md

 Run-time
 --------
+O(N*m)

-N*m, where N is the number of consecutive digits in the product and m is the length of the digit string.
+Where N is the number of consecutive digits in the product and m is the length of the digit string.
 N is 5 and m is 1000 in this case.